Do lower minimumwages for young workers raise their employment? Evidence from a danish discontinuity

 Publikation: Bidrag til tidsskrift › Tidsskriftartikel › Forskning › fagfællebedømt

 We estimate the impact of youth minimum wages on youth employment by exploiting a large discontinuity in Danish minimum wage rules at age 18, using monthly payroll records for the Danish population.
-The hourly wage jumps up by 40 percent at the discontinuity.
-Employment falls by 33 percent and total input of hours decreases by 45 percent, leaving the aggregate wage payment almost unchanged.
+The hourly wage jumps by 40% at the discontinuity.
+Employment falls by 33%, and total input of hours decreases by 45%, leaving the aggregate wage payment almost unchanged.
 We show theoretically how the discontinuity may be exploited to evaluate policy changes.
-The relevant elasticity for evaluating the effect on youth employment of changes in their minimum wage is in the range 0.6-1.1.
+The relevant elasticity for evaluating the effect on youth employment of changes in their minimum wage is in the range 0.6 to 1.1.

 |Tidsskrift||Review of Economics and Statistics|